Dynamics of large cooperative pulsed-coupled networks: Introduction

 Each cell $i \in \{1, 2, \ldots, m\}$ is governed by a deterministic dynamical sub-system, which - if $i$ were hypothetically isolated from the network - we call \em the free dynamics \em of $i$.
 Besides, each cell $i$ \em acts on \em the other cells $j \neq i$ of the network at certain instants $t_i$, which we call the \em spiking or milestone instants \em of $i$.
 Conversely, each cell $i$ \em receives the actions from \em the other cells $j \neq i$ at the spiking instants $t_j$ of $j$.

-The free dynamics of each cell (cf. \S \ref{discussionCoombes}) evolves governed by a finite-dimensional ordinary \em differential equation, \em joint with an autonomous and instantaneous \em reset or update rule. \em The update rule applies when the state of $i$ arrives to a pursued \em goal or threshold level $\theta_i$. \em The update rule resets the state of $i$, or equivalently, it changes the velocity according to which the free dynamics evolves.
+The free dynamics of each cell evolves governed by a finite-dimensional ordinary \em differential equation, \em joint with an autonomous and instantaneous \em reset or update rule. \em The update rule applies when the state of $i$ arrives to a pursued \em goal or threshold level $\theta_i$. \em The update rule resets the state of $i$, or equivalently, it changes the velocity according to which the free dynamics evolves.
 The free dynamics of the many cells of the network may be mutually different.
-As a particular case, in Neuroscience the model of the free dynamics of each cell - by integration of a differential equation plus a reset or update rule - is called \em integrate and fire. \em Each reset or update event of the cell (the neuron) is called \em a spike. \em In brief, the spike of a cell $i$ is produced when it arrives to its goal $\theta_i$.
+As a particular case, in Neuroscience the model of the free dynamics of each cell - by integration of a differential equation plus a reset or update rule - is called \em integrate and fire. \em Each reset or update event of the cell (the neuron) is called \em a spike. \em In brief, the spike of a cell $i$ is produced when its state arrives to the goal $\theta_i$.

 The cells compose the network by \em mutual interactions \em between any ordered pair $(i,j)$ such that $1 \leq i,j \leq m$ and $i \neq j$.
 These interactions exist in both directions (some interactions may be zero), but are neither necessarily symmetric nor simultaneous.
 Roughly speaking, the action from the cell $i$ to the cell $j \neq i$ is a discontinuity jump $\Delta_{i,j}$ - applied on the state of $j$ - that is produced at the instant $t_i$ when $i$ spikes.
 So, the instant $t_i$ depends on the state of $i$.
-The rule is the same to define the action from the cell $j$ to the cell $i$, but the matrix $(\Delta)_{i,j}$ is not necessarily symmetric, i.e. the value of $\Delta_{i,j}$ may differ from $\Delta_{j,i}$.
-Besides, the instant $t_i$ in general differs from the instant $t_j$.
+The rule is the same to define the action from the cell $j$ to the cell $i$, but the matrix $(\Delta)_{i,j}$ is not necessarily symmetric.
+Besides, the instant $t_i$ when the action $\Delta_{i,j}$ is applied, is in general different from the instant $t_j$ when the action $\Delta_{j,i}$ is applied.

 Our purpose of research is to find qualitative and quantitative relevant characteristics of the global dynamics of such an abstract network, while time $t$ evolves to the future.
 As said above, the methodology is to find the exact abstract mathematical statements and their deductive proofs.